 One clue is that there exists a formal logic within general mathematics-Boolean logic-that does allow for events.
-Boolean logic is expressed as statements about the logical implication of truths: If \mathcal{A} and \mathcal{B} are true or if K is true, then G is true.
-It is a short step from this to an applied version that says: If process (instructions for) \mathcal{A} and process \mathcal{B} have been completed, or if process K has been executed, then execute process G. Note the if-then conditions directing actions.
+Boolean logic is expressed as statements about the logical implication of truths: If A and B are true or if K is true, then G is true.
+It is a short step from this to an applied version that says: If process (instructions for) A and process B have been completed, or if process K has been executed, then execute process G. Note the if-then conditions directing actions.
 This is beginning to sound distinctly computational-or algorithmic-so let us hold this in mind.

 Another clue is that actions do occur in a core part of economic theory, market-design theory, although they can't be expressed in equation form.
-Consider the 1962 Gale and Shapley college admissions problem.
+Consider the Gale and Shapley (1962) college admissions problem.
 Students privately rank colleges, and colleges rank students that apply.
 Students first apply to their preferred set of colleges, and colleges choose their quota of most preferred students, put these on a waiting list, and reject the rest.
 Rejected students now apply to other colleges, and if preferred by these may replace other students on their wait lists, causing new rejects.
-Eventually the process terminates when every student is either waited-listed or rejected by all colleges, and Gale and Shapley show it results in a stable matching where no two students would want to swap colleges that would want to swap them.
+Eventually the process terminates when every student is either wait-listed or rejected by all colleges, and Gale and Shapley show it results in a stable matching where no two students would want to swap colleges that would want to swap them.
 Notice the problem is squarely an economic one, it is an allocation problem, but the solution is a process-an algorithm.
 The reasoning is also a type of mathematics, logically if not algebraically based.
-As Gale and Shapley put it, "The argument multiple elements whose position or momentum or other attributes can be described as quantifiable nouns.

-7 Sometimes formation, say of a galaxy in physics, can be expressed in equation form, particularly when it deals with is carried out not in mathematical symbols but in ordinary English. ...Yet any mathematician will immediately recognize the argument as mathematical."
+As Gale and Shapley put it, "The argument is carried out not in mathematical symbols but in ordinary English. ...Yet any mathematician will immediately recognize the argument as mathematical."
 The same holds for other market-design systems.
-Alvin Roth's (2004) bidding system for kidneys and other auction systems are also step-bystep processes.
+Alvin Roth's (2004) bidding system for kidneys and other auction systems are also step-by-step processes.
 These are algorithmic, yet are part of core economic theory and "mathematical."